sergiodxa/remix-utils/README.md

 }
 ```

-### Middlewares
+### Middleware

 > [!NOTE]
 > This depends on `react-router` and specifically v7.3.0 or later.

-Since React Router v7.3.0 you can use middlewares to run code before and after the routes loaders and actions.
-In Remix Utils some (unstable) middlewares are provided to help you with common tasks.
+Since React Router v7.3.0 you can use middleware to run code before and after the routes loaders and actions.
+In Remix Utils some (unstable) middleware are provided to help you with common tasks.

 > [!CAUTION]
-> Middlewares are still unstable in React Router, this means they can change or be removed in future versions, and it's why every middleware in Remix Utils is marked as unstable as well.
+> Middleware are still unstable in React Router, this means they can change or be removed in future versions, and it's why every middleware in Remix Utils is marked as unstable as well.

-#### Session Middlewares
+#### Session Middleware

 The session middleware let's you save a session object in the Router context so you can access it in any loader and ensure you're always working with the same Session instance.